QuickBlox/q-municate-web/README.md

 ## Software Environment
 *	Web component is based on QuickBlox platform
-*	The Web panel has English language interface
+*	The Web application has English language interface
 *	No crashes or unexpected stops are allowed
 * The App should immediately react to any user action or give notifications about each activity which requires time to be processed
 * Client information must be kept safely and securely.